Greendesertsa/green-desert-website/content/blog/en/Industrial-Hemp.md

 ## Industrial Applications of Hemp in Saudi Arabia
 The applications of industrial hemp span multiple sectors, making it a key player in economic diversification under Vision 2030.

-- 1.**Construction Industry:** Hempcrete, an eco-friendly alternative to concrete, provides better insulation, durability, and carbon sequestration, reducing the carbon footprint of the construction sector.
+- **Construction Industry:** Hempcrete, an eco-friendly alternative to concrete, provides better insulation, durability, and carbon sequestration, reducing the carbon footprint of the construction sector.
-- 2.**Textiles & Bioplastics:** Hemp fibers can be used to produce biodegradable plastics and sustainable textiles, reducing reliance on petroleum-based materials.
+- **Textiles & Bioplastics:** Hemp fibers can be used to produce biodegradable plastics and sustainable textiles, reducing reliance on petroleum-based materials.
-- 3.**Agriculture & Soil Remediation:** Hemp revitalizes soil, making it a valuable crop for improving degraded lands and supporting Saudi Arabia’s agricultural sustainability goals.
+- **Agriculture & Soil Remediation:** Hemp revitalizes soil, making it a valuable crop for improving degraded lands and supporting Saudi Arabia’s agricultural sustainability goals.

 ## Hemp and Vision 2030: Contributing to a Sustainable Future